 Step 1: What would you like to do?

-Grab a piece of paper and a pen.
+Grab a pen and a piece of paper (or download the free worksheet from the end of this post).
 Go ahead, I’ll wait for you. 🙂

 That was fast!
 Okay, now make a list of everything that you’d like to do in the morning.
 Include things like: